nodiumproject/FAQ/Faq.md

 <b>My PC just crashed and now my  wallet will not open up, what should I do?</b>
 - Delete all files from your nodium folder EXCEPT wallet.dat and masternodes.conf (if you have any) and restart the nodium wallet.

+<b>I just opened my wallet and my masternode is MISSING</b>
+- Give it some time, wait for 10 minutes.
+The wallet needs some time to discover all the masternodes in the network.

 ---